ChristianDGreat/gitHubIntroduction/README.md

 **Add** - track your file and changes in Git **Commit** - Save your files in Git
 **Push** - Upload files to Github
+**Pull** - When changes in Github and want to bring to local machine